ermannolocascio/gantt/README.md

 a.
 The proposal cannot be sent if the forms are not filled-in properly (client side, accomplished via JavaScript);

 b.
-Payments must be finalized the day before within midnight max, otherwise the proposal expires.
+Payments must be finalized the day before within midnight max, otherwise the proposal expires;

+c.
+If the client clicks again on the payment link received and try to pay the slot again the system drops an error and terminates the payment.

+Other validations occurs...